gomander/discord-rust-bot/notes.md

 Discord works pretty great so far.
 Still want to look into creating slash commands, but last I tried it seemed difficult.
 The Serenity team recommends using Poise for that, but I think that might require a bit of a rewrite.

+I should replace mentions in incoming messages before they're added to the thread.
+This should make it easier for the bot to follow conversations.
+Perhaps leave the mention, but add something like <#channel id> [channel name].

 ## OpenAI

 Inactive threads are kept for 60 days before being deleted.
 If you don't want the bot to lose its memory, make sure to poke it every couple months.

+The bot may need some internal monologue solution to be able perform complex tasks like coding, math, and picking a number without telling the user.

 ## Supabase